Regular Masonic jurisdiction

-This article deals with organization in Craft or Blue Lodge Freemasonry.
-See the appropriate article for information on organization in appendant Masonic bodies such as York Rite and Scottish Rite.

 In Freemasonry, regularity is one of the factors by which individual Grand Lodges judge whether to recognise one another for the purposes of allowing formal interaction at the Grand Lodge level and visitation by members of other jurisdictions.
 Each individual Grand Lodge determines which other Grand Lodges it considers Regular (and the standards for determining this are not uniform between Grand Lodges).

 Regularity and its origins

 History

 There are a number of groupings of Masonic jurisdictions which consider themselves regular, and recognise others as regular, yet consider others to be irregular.
 There is no globally centralised Masonic organisational system, and therefore the criteria for regularity are not consistent across all Grand Lodges.